Oral Herpes (cont.)

 Oral Herpes - Symptoms

-What were the symptoms of your oral herpes?
+What were the symptoms and signs of your oral herpes?

 Oral Herpes - Treatment